heig-vd-dai-course/heig-vd-dai-course/12-java-tcp-programming/COURSE_MATERIAL.md

 In this chapter, you have learned how to use the Socket API to create your own TCP clients and servers in Java.

-You have also learned how to handle multiple clients at the same time using concurrency.

-You now have all the knowledge to create your TCP network applications.
-This is a big step forward!
+You have implemented your first network application based on the _"Guess the number"_ application protocol.
+Congratulations!
+It is a big step forward!

-You are now able to create your own network applications, such as a chat server, a file server, a web server, etc. Congratulations!
+You are now able to create your own network applications, such as a chat server, a file server, a web server, etc.

 ### Test your knowledge